Trent College: Boarding

-Co-Curricular
+Co-curricular

 Music

 Every year the school hosts a number of concerts which feature its music groups.
 Many of its students are members of ensembles outside of school, such as The Nottingham Youth Orchestra and The National Children's Orchestra.
 The main musical event is the Spring Concert which is held at the Albert Hall annually.

 Sport

 Trent has a strong sporting tradition, and its athletes often compete at county and national level.
 The school has produced a number of successful athletes who have represented England at international level.
+At the core of Trent College's sports philosophy are the '3 Ps'—Participation, Progression, and Performance.

 On 29 March 2014, the Rugby 1st XV won the Natwest Cup Vase, beating Queen Elizabeth's Hospital Bristol in the Semi-Final and Exeter College in the Final.

 Notable alumni

 Former pupils are known as "Old Tridents" and are entitled membership of the Old Tridents' Society.